 Community Ready Training equips church and community volunteers to serve safely and collaboratively in their community.

 Like the 'School Ready' program, this training supports churches and community groups in managing risk and compliance by protecting volunteers, the church and the local school.

 Special Religious Instruction (SRI) Training accredits volunteers to serve in schools through providing SRI.

 The training introduces you to the school context and gives a clear understanding of the contribution you can make to your school community.
 Building effective relationships, running an SRI session and facilitating games are some of the topics covered.
 SRI program materials are provided, as is training in all relevant DET school policies, guidelines and legislation.

-The Whole Conference is a Christian pastoral care conference with a focus on community transformation.
-As a collaborative initiative of Korus Connect and SU Victoria, the Conference is aimed at equipping, motivating and inspiring Christian Chaplains, youth workers, pastors, mentors, wellbeing workers, and others in pastoral care in the church and community.
+The Whole Conference is a Christian pastoral care conference held in May each year, with a focus on community transformation, delivered in collaboration with like-minded organisations.
+Whole aims to equip, motivate and inspire Christian chaplains, youth workers, pastors, mentors, wellbeing workers, and others in pastoral care in the church and community.